Fast-track Approvals Act 2024

 You could also call this:

-You have to show that your project doesn’t include any activities that aren’t allowed.
-If more than one person is applying, you need to say what approval each person wants.
-You must include all the information the Minister has asked for and meet the requirements for the specific approvals you’re seeking.
+You must show that your project does not include any activities that are not allowed.
+If more than one person is making the application, you must say what approval each person will get.
+Your application must meet the requirements set by the Minister under section 27(3)(b)(ii).
+You must also follow the rules listed in subsection (3) that apply to the approvals you are seeking.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.